DavidF-22/ICS3909-FYP/README.md

   Determines whether to generate plots during the workflow.

->_**Note:** Please ensure that you supply the correct inputs corresponding to the desired operation, as mismatches may affect the naming conventions and subsequent mapping of models to plots and results._
+⚠️ _**Note:** Please ensure that you supply the correct inputs corresponding to the desired operation, as mismatches may affect the naming conventions and subsequent mapping of models to plots and results._

 ## Datasets and Data Folder Placeholders
 Within the repository, several data folders include placeholder `README.md` files.
 These placeholders indicate, by file name, which datasets need to be placed in each folder.

-**Note:** The file `AGO2_eCLIP_Manakov2022_full_dataset.tsv` should not be used.
+**⚠️ Note:** The file `AGO2_eCLIP_Manakov2022_full_dataset.tsv` should not be used.

 ### Dataset Sources
 All required datasets can be obtained from the following link: [miRBench_Datasets - Zenodo](https://zenodo.org/records/14501607)